HazyResearch/deepdive/doc/doc/chunking.md

       weight: "?"
     }

-It is similar with skip-chain CRF, where we have skip edges that link identical words.
+It is similar with skip-chain CRF, where we have skip edges that link labels of identical words.

     factor_skip_chain_crf {
       input_query: """select *